What you need to know about sudden cardiac arrest, the leading cause of death in the US

-Matt Siebert, a volunteer with the American Heart Association of Central Virginia, sat down with CBS 6 anchor Bill Fitzgerald to share information that could save lives during Sudden Cardiac Arrest Month.
+Matt Siebert, a volunteer with the American Heart Association of Central Virginia, sat down with Scripps News Richmond to share information that could save lives during Sudden Cardiac Arrest Month.

 Siebert said the issue is something close to his own heart.
 In seventh grade, he said he was involved in a gym accident where a basketball hit his chest so hard that it caused his heart to stop.